3MFConsortium/spec_core/3MF Core Specification.md

 Part names MUST use absolute paths, meaning all paths begin with "/".
 Part names MUST NOT be empty or lead with a period (e.g. "/3D/.png" or "/3D/").

+When a part name is represented with Unicode, it SHOULD be represented with a Part URI Syntax, as described in the section 9.1.1.1 Part Name Syntax of the Open Packaging Conventions specification.

 ## 2.3.
 3MF Document Markup